pleabargain/EnglishHelpsYourCareer/english_expressing_confusion.md

 # phrases to convey why you didn’t understand

 - English is not my first language.
+- It was hard for me to understand what she wanted.
 - I'm a bit lost here.
 What are you trying to say?
 - I don't understand what you mean.
 English is not my first language.
 - Please excuse my English.
 I don't understand what you are saying.